brown-band/website/pages/scripts/2013-2014/fall/dartmouth.md

 :sd[Band forms a champagne glass with senior bubbles and plays "Bits & Pieces" after each senior Limerick.]

-\*Our Lena is such a great friend\
+_Our Lena is such a great friend\
 On her we could always depend\
 Busting through those glass ceilings\
 Feeling feelings on feelings\

-Life without her we can't comprehendCatherine has long led the flutes\
+Life without her we can't comprehend_

+_Catherine has long led the flutes\
 It will be hard to fill in her boots\
 A big Rangers fan,\
 And loved by the band,\

-Her greatness no one disputesOh what will we do without Nick\
+Her greatness no one disputes_

+_Oh what will we do without Nick\
 He does this sweet magic trick\
 It's called Danger Fall\
 And impresses us all\

-The greatest of all the big ticksWe'll miss our prez Carrie Danielson\
+The greatest of all the big ticks_

+_We'll miss our prez Carrie Danielson\
 Who tries really hard with her puns\
 What we'll do next year\
 We have no eye-dear\

-With her, the band always wonJulie, we love her a lot\
+With her, the band always won_

+_Julie, we love her a lot\
 For her, we have a soft spot\
 When we change the key\
 It feels her with glee\

-She's one of the best that we've gotWe'll miss our sweet flautist named Izzy\
+She's one of the best that we've got_

+_We'll miss our sweet flautist named Izzy\
 We're sad that she has been so busy\
 She rocks it in Al\
 So melodious, our pal\

-When she's gone we will be in a tizzyWe will desperately miss Ronnie Chiou\
+When she's gone we will be in a tizzy_

+_We will desperately miss Ronnie Chiou\
 We beseech him to please never go\
 He's a master engineer\
 We wish he'd stay here\

-Our love for him will always growWe have this one senior named Dara\
+Our love for him will always grow_

+_We have this one senior named Dara\
 She's so environmentally aware-a\
 She loves to do BOLT\
 And to divest coal\

-To her who will ever compare-a?We'll miss our old CorSec A-Kon\
+To her who will ever compare-a?_

+_We'll miss our old CorSec A-Kon\
 Without her, how will we play on?\
 The Olympics, she loves\
 She gives lots of hugs\

-Her legacy will always live onJohn's graduation we want to postpone\
+Her legacy will always live on_

+_John's graduation we want to postpone\
 Plays trumpet with such a sweet tone\
 He was a great money god\
 Wait, we were supposed to screw in a lightbulb?!?!\

-Don't let him get in his zoneNow Bethany is dear to our heart\
+Don't let him get in his zone_

+_Now Bethany is dear to our heart\
 For her we'd buy borscht by the cart\
 She's long been a FOBB\
 She did a great job\

-We'll miss her when we are apartChimmy is part of our drum line\
+We'll miss her when we are apart_

+_Chimmy is part of our drum line\
 He mixes the drinks for our fun times\
 He plays the bass drum\
 Without him we'll be glum\

-And his stage directing skills are sublimeWe know this guy who loves baseball\
+And his stage directing skills are sublime_

+_We know this guy who loves baseball\
 He also loves to catch 'em all\
 Without our friend Lewie\
 Our eyes will be dewy\

-His notes can be heard above allOur dear friend Taran Raghuram\
+His notes can be heard above all_

+_Our dear friend Taran Raghuram\
 Who makes us go "Om nom nom nom"\
 He led the drum line\
 And kept us in time\

-We'll miss him so much when he's goneWe love to love Kayla Rosen\
+We'll miss him so much when he's gone_

+_We love to love Kayla Rosen\
 We're glad we're the group that she's chosen\
 She's a photography pro\
 And helps freshmen grow\

-We're sad that her time here is closin'There's this one super-senior named Zach\
+We're sad that her time here is closin'_

+_There's this one super-senior named Zach\
 We want him to keep coming back\
 These years weren't enough\
 The future will be tough\

-His energy and flair we will lackWe love our conductor named Adam\
+His energy and flair we will lack_

+_We love our conductor named Adam\
 For all the years that we've had him\
 From Connecticut he came\
 Next year won't be the same\

-Stamford Bridgeport New Haven and HaddamOur awesome grandma is Cooper\
+Stamford Bridgeport New Haven and Haddam_

+_Our awesome grandma is Cooper\
 We think that he's just super duper\
 He loves dinosaurs\
 And him we adore\

-This grandma sure is a cougarWe're going to miss our friend Brendon\
+This grandma sure is a cougar_

+_We're going to miss our friend Brendon\
 On his skills as a trump we're dependin'\
 The solo, he'd rock\
 He's got Vehicle on lock\

-We're sad that his time here is endin'Chris Wright is a chemistry whiz\
+We're sad that his time here is endin'_

+_Chris Wright is a chemistry whiz\
 He can ace every single quiz\
 We really can't lie\
 We love his bowtie\

-In all, he's the best in the bizOur friend Dennis plays the trombone\
+In all, he's the best in the biz_

+_Our friend Dennis plays the trombone\
 His graduation we bemoan\
 His perfection is true\
 We wish we were you\

-Without him we'll be so aloneZifan is a master of Go\
+Without him we'll be so alone_

+_Zifan is a master of Go\
 And puts on quite a trump show\
 It's really a shame\
 It's his last home game\

-He's one of the best we knowFarewell to our good friend Kyle\
+He's one of the best we know_

+\*Farewell to our good friend Kyle\
 He always goes the extra mile\
 He loves Model UN\
 He's from Switzerland\
 We'll really miss his sunny smile\*

 We've got one more game this season, and it's happening in New York City as the Brown Bears take on the Fightin' Cowardly Lions Without a Nerve.
 We'll miss Historic Brown Stadium, but are looking forward to hockey season!
 We love you, seniors!
 BROWN BAND OUT.